RagadZiyada/Project/README.md

 Raw CSV files are preserved in the `raw-p1` container and never overwritten.
 The ADF pipeline converts them to Parquet in `processed-p1/[dataset]_landing/` before any transformation is applied.
 We preserve the raw data the same way you preserve your notes before an exam — untouched and just in case.

 **Notebook:** `databricks/01_load_validate_data.ipynb`
 This notebook loads from the landing zone and runs initial validation: row counts, schema inspection, null reports per column, duplicate checks, required column checks, and invalid value checks (null dates, null prices, price ≤ 0).
-It's basically the data equivalent of checking your groceries before leaving the store.
+It's basically the data equivalent of checking your groceries before leaving the store — except the store has 31 million items.

 ---